Kentucky Senate 2026

 Kentucky's Structural Reality

 Kentucky is R+30 at the presidential level.
-Democrats have not won a Senate race here since Walter "Dee" Huddleston lost in 1984 — a 42-year drought.
+Democrats have not won a Kentucky Senate race since Wendell Ford's 1992 re-election — Ford retired in 1998 and was succeeded by Republican Jim Bunning, marking the start of a nearly 40-year Republican lock on both Senate seats.
 The state's transformation from a border-state Democratic stronghold in the mid-20th century to one of the most reliably Republican states mirrors the broader collapse of the old New Deal coalition across Appalachia.
 No serious Democratic infrastructure exists to mount a competitive general election campaign, and national Democrats will spend zero resources on a state this far out of reach.

 Historical Results — Kentucky Senate (Class 2)